carl1961/CAMMU-Linear-Rail-Lead-Screw/README.md

 # CAMMU
-Universal multi material filament system
+Universal multi material filament system, inspired by ERCF and tradrack systems but designed to use no servo at all and keep components as accessible as possible.